-I’m a huge fan of cottage cheese – I love it mixed in overnight oats, making cottage cheese bowls, in smoothies, mixed with scrambled eggs, and topped on rice cakes.
-But these cottage cheese pancakes might be a new favorite!
+I’m a huge fan of cottage cheese – I love making cottage cheese bowls, adding it to smoothies, mixing it with scrambled eggs, and topping it on toast, to name a few.
+But these cottage cheese pancakes are always a favorite!

 Even if you don’t like cottage cheese, you will love these!
-They are light, perfectly fluffy, super easy to make, and filling!
+They are light and perfectly fluffy like a regular pancake, but more filling thanks to cottage cheese!
+Plus, they are easy to make with the batter being made in the blender.
 And hello, they are pancakes.
 Who doesn’t like pancakes?!

 Never Miss a Recipe!